ckb-js/lumos-doc/docs/preparation/setupsystem.md

 </Tabs>
 For more information, see the instructions of <a href="https://github.com/nodejs/node-gyp">node-gyp</a>.

-## Install a CKB node on DEV chain by using Tippy
+## Install a CKB Node on DEV Chain by Using Tippy

 **Tippy** is a tool to help set up and manage CKB nodes.
 It can install and start running a CKB node by one simple click. **DEV chain** is the recommended network for the later examples and CKB starters.

-For more information about the concepts of CKB nodes, CKB networks, and the methods to install a CKB node, see [CKB Nodes and Networks](../reference/ckbnode).
+For more information about the concepts of CKB nodes, CKB networks, and the methods to install a CKB node, see <Link to={useBaseUrl('/docs/reference/ckbnode')}>CKB Nodes and Networks</Link>.

-import useBaseUrl from "@docusaurus/useBaseUrl";

 <Tabs
   defaultValue="ubuntu"